NORTH AND EAST SYRIA

-North Syria, also referred in media to as Rojava, is the northern region of Syria with a significant Kurdish population.
-The region declared autonomy following the outbreak of the Syrian Civil War in November 2013 and extended this autonomy with the declaration of a federal system on 17 March 2016.
-Its geographic territory is made up of three administrative districts – called “cantons” – Çizire, Kobanê, and Afrin.
-The capital city is Qamishli, located in Çizire Canton.
-Currently, the region is home to over 4.5 million residents, but this number consistently increases due to the ongoing arrival of refugees from newly liberated territory.
+North and East Syria is the northeastern region of Syria with a mixed population of various ethnicities and reglious groups.
+The people of the region declared their Self-Administration in November 2013 following the outbreak of the Syrian Civil War, and extended this governance system with the declaration of a federal system on 17 March 2016.
+Its geographic territory is made up of three administrative districts – called “regions” – Cizire, Euphrates, and Afrin.
+The capital city is Qamishli, located in Cizire Region.
+Currently, the region is home to over 4.5 million residents, but this number is consistently increasing due to the ongoing arrival of internally displaced persons (IDPs) and refugees.

-Since 2013, North Syria has continued to work towards equality and representation for all its peoples.
-New school systems for children have been developed where students are finally allowed to study and grow using their native tongues – banned under previous Syrian regimes.
+Since the declaration of the Self-Administration in 2013, North Syria has continued to work towards equality and representation for all its peoples.
+New school systems for children have been developed where students are finally allowed to study and grow using their native tongues – previously banned by Ba’ath government.
 Universities have also been founded and continue to develop new curriculums in social sciences, law and justice, education and language, and more.
-Minority cultures and arts have been revived and expanded with the colorful diversity of multiculturalism consistently encouraged.
+Minority cultures and arts have been revived and expanded, and the colourful diversity of multiculturalism is consistently encouraged.